joshhamon/validator-prep/README.md

 This repo is a place for me to store scripts for use in managing incognito validators.
 Enjoy at your own risk, no warranty expressed or implied.
-Your mileage may very.
+Your mileage may vary.

 Learn more about the overall project at incognito.org

 TOOLS:

     bootsrapBeaconShard [-n node OPTIONAL -b -s shard] Assumes you have bootstrap files already!
         Open the file and set the directorys for bootstrap and node data files